screen-recorder-studio/screen-recorder/docs/release/en/permissions-justification.md

 *   **Justification:** This permission is used to display our extension's user interface in the browser's side panel, providing a non-intrusive and easily accessible control center for recording.

-### 6. `activeTab` & `scripting`
+### 6. `activeTab`

-*   **Justification:** These permissions are required for our element selection feature.
-They allow the user to select a specific HTML element on a page to record, which requires injecting a script into the active tab to identify the element's boundaries.
+*   **Justification:** This permission grants temporary access to the currently active tab when the user clicks the extension icon.
+It is used to initiate the "Area Recording" and "Element Recording" features on the user's command, providing a privacy-friendly way to interact with the page without requiring persistent access.

+### 7. `scripting`

+*   **Justification:** This permission is essential for our "Area Recording" and "Element Recording" features.
+It allows the extension to inject scripts into the active webpage.
+These scripts are responsible for creating the visual overlay for area selection and for identifying the specific HTML element the user wishes to record.
+This permission is used only when the user activates these features.

-### 7. `tabs`
+### 8. `tabs`

-*   **Justification:** This permission is used to manage the recording state across different tabs, especially when initiating a tab recording, to ensure the correct tab is being captured.
+*   **Justification:** This permission is used to get the title and URL of the active tab to set it as the default file name for the recording.
+It also helps manage the recording state across different tabs, ensuring the correct tab is being captured when initiating a tab recording.

-### 8. `offscreen`
+### 9. `offscreen`

 *   **Justification:** To ensure a smooth and stable recording experience, especially for long recordings, we use the `offscreen` permission to run parts of the recording and encoding process in a background document.
 This prevents the main UI from becoming unresponsive.

-### 9. `host_permissions: ["<all_urls>"]`
+### 10. `host_permissions: ["<all_urls>"]`

-*   **Justification:** This permission is strictly required for the element selection feature to work on any website the user visits.
-Without it, the content script needed to identify and select elements cannot be injected, and the feature would be broken.
-We do not collect any data or track user activity with this permission.
+*   **Justification:** This permission is strictly required for the "Area Recording" and "Element Recording" features to function on any website the user visits.
+It allows our content scripts to be injected to draw the selection overlay and identify element boundaries.
+We do not collect any data or track user activity with this permission; it is used solely to enable on-page recording functionality.

 We assure you that all permissions are used responsibly and are essential for providing the features that make Screen Recorder Studio a powerful and user-friendly screen recorder.
 We are committed to transparency and user privacy.